yangsenius/MetaBatch/README.md

 16. Gradient-based hyperparameter optimization through reversible learning.
 In: ICML.
 (2015)
 17. MentorNet: Learning Data-Driven Curriculum for Very Deep Neural Networks on Corrupted Labels.
 In: ICML.(2018)
 18. Learning to reweight examples for robust deep learning.
 In ICML 2018
+19. Self-paced learning for latent variable models.
+In NIPS, 2010